patters-match/gba-ezflash-iv-emulators/README.md

 ## Purpose
 This collection serves use case 3 above.
 In each emulator folder the build script will iterate through the ROMs in the current folder building a ```.gba``` executable for each title.
 The build scripts invoke my own Python 3 [gba-emu-compilation-builders](https://github.com/patters-syno/gba-emu-compilation-builders) scripts, which may also serve use case 1 if required.

 Each emulator's Exit function in the L+R menu was typically intended for Pogoshell-era flashcarts.
-Where needed, this function has been manually patched so that Exit returns to the EZ-Flash IV menu.
+Where needed, this function has been manually patched so that Exit actually returns to the EZ-Flash IV menu.

 ## Usage
 - Install Python 3 if not present